-After you register your event, you will receive a unique link that you can start sharing with your community beginning in August (date TBA).
+After you register your event, you will receive a unique link that you can start sharing with your community.
+Volunteers can join groups beginning in early August.

 Encourage friends, family members, and colleagues to join your initiative!
 Their participation will significantly contribute to the success of the cleanup.